-NC IDEA SEED grants are specifically targeted at companies that conduct a majority of corporate operations in the State of North Carolina.
+NC IDEA SEED grants are specifically targeted at companies headquartered in and that conduct a majority of corporate operations in the State of North Carolina.
 All publicly facing materials, including website, social media, and other marketing materials and channels should identify the business as a North Carolina company.
 Selected companies must agree to maintain the majority of corporate operations in the State of North Carolina for at least 2 years after receiving grant funding.

 NC IDEA SEED grants are awarded to innovative companies with proprietary intellectual property or other means of sustained competitive advantage that are solving large problems.

 Companies with high capital requirements and a long runway to commercialization, such as pharmaceutical companies, are not eligible.
 Other companies that are considered out of scope and not eligible for grant funding include consulting practices or agencies; training companies; distributors; franchises; resellers; local, service-oriented small businesses (i.e. restaurants, catering businesses, retail stores and cleaning companies) and other “lifestyle” companies; and not-for-profits.

 NC IDEA SEED grants are awarded to companies addressing large, rapidly growing market opportunities, with a unique value proposition, and on a path to become a multi-million dollar company, have 50+ employees or be investable in 3-5 years.

 Competitive applicants have at least one full-time founder.
 NC IDEA defines a full-time founder as one who works 40+ hours a week on their startup and does not have regular employment at another company, including a different startup run by the founder, more than 15 hours a week.
 Experience working in or on a previous startup, as well as domain expertise, is favorable as well – but not required.